How Easy is it to Get a Patent

 Patent offices have specific rules to follow to get a patent.
 It can be done by anyone who is prepared to do research and to study the requirements.
-Many individuals are successful in filing their own applications and having them approved.

-In a nutshell, these are the steps to get a patent.
+In a nutshell, these are the steps to get a patent:

 Having submitted your patent application, you must now sit back and wait for the Patent Office to do the examination.
 During this process they may ask for further supportive documentation or simply reject your application due to: